eoscostarica/eos-local/readme.md

 If you are starting off with eos contracts development make sure you read the official documentation at https://developers.eos.io.
 You can follow all instructions using EOS Local as alternative to the development environment proposed there.

 This projects aims to be easily replicated across different operating systems with all the advantanges of containerized software and good practices for version control, so this is good fit for teams.

-There other options:

-- Installing eosio directly on your machine or a virtual machine https://developers.eos.io/eosio-home/docs/introduction.
-- Using the simple boilerplate provide by Block One https://github.com/EOSIO/eosio-project-boilerplate-simple.

 ### Compiling and deploying contracts